JJoswiak/CS167_Project2/README.md

 - Written markdown sections covering:
   - Problem definition
   - Experimental design
   - Parameter tuning decisions
-  - Initial interpretation of results
+  - Interpretation of results

 This notebook serves as the main project and written report.